Virtual-Light-Company/puppet-openldap/README.md

 The default value to place into the attribute when the last attribute value has been removed.
 An empty attribute value list may be prohibited by the schema, in which case this value will be placed in as a placeholder.
+Ignored if `refint` is set to `false`.

 ##### `replica_dn`